AZ Pulls Triple the Engagement, with Live Avatars

-The buzz on the trade show floor started with the interactive avatars and drew hundreds to the booths, making it challenging for the booth staff to keep up with demand.
-One of the bigger problems of the first day was having enough stamps and lead recorders to process about 1400 visitors in 6 hours, and it seemed like the two days following were just as active.
+The interactive avatars created a buzz on the trade show floor and drew hundreds to the booths, making it challenging for the booth staff to keep up with demand.

 AstraZeneca’s trade show schedule involved some other products and healthcare related trade shows.
 They were able to extend their initial investment in the avatar character creation over a total of eight shows and 16 months.
 Jesch and the same CHOPS team produced all the performances, including one weekend where two shows were running in different cities.
 In that case, the male character performed in Washington DC, while the female character drew people to the booth at the show in Orlando.